-All associates of Wal-Mart Stores, Inc. or a participating subsidiary are eligible to participate in the Plan, except:
+All associates of Walmart Inc. or a participating subsidiary are eligible to participate in the Plan, except:

-- Leased employees; nonresident aliens with no income from U.S. sources; independent contractors or consultants - Anyone not treated as an employee of Walmart or its participating subsidiaries - Associates covered by a collective bargaining agreement, to the extent that the agreement does not provide for participation in this Plan - Associates represented by a collective bargaining representative after Walmart has negotiated in good faith to impasse with the representative on the question of benefits, and - Certain other associates who may be jointly employed by Walmart and a subsidiary that is not a participating subsidiary in the Plan.
+- Leased employees; nonresident aliens with no income from U.S. sources; independent contractors or consultants - Anyone not treated as an employee of Walmart or its participating subsidiaries - Associates covered by a collective bargaining agreement, to the extent that the agreement does not provide for participation in this Plan - Associates represented by a collective bargaining representative after Walmart has negotiated in good faith to impasse with the representative on the question of benefits, and - Certain other associates who may be jointly employed by Walmart and an affiliate that is not a participating affiliate in the Plan.